FabriFalasca/NonLinear_TimeSeries_Analysis/README.md

 The new entropy quantifier proposed is defined as the maximum entropy computable from a RP.
 It shows extremely well correlation witht he maximum Lyapunov exponent of the time series.
 A big plus: it is parameter free.
 This page will be updated soon with the new code.
 If needed, contact Fabrizio Falasca at fabrifalasca@gmail.com

+Note: In a moment of crazyness I added a license to this code.
+If this is against someone's religion, please le me know.